-In Vitoria’s case, there are no house associations that could be used for concentrating the communication of the project’s value proposal.
+In Vitoria’s case, there are no house associations that could be used for distributing the communication of the project’s value proposal.
 There are 108 community owners (1305 private owners) who need to be engaged in the project and agree to refurbishing their houses and changing their heating system from natural gas to biomass.
 In this case, a gradual involvement is recommended.
 This means starting from an information strategy that enables people to have an overall idea of the project goals, stakeholders and value proposals and later on, engaging them more depending on the development of the products and services that are included in the offer.
 The more the products and services are defined, the more the engagement process will succeed.
 But how can innovative products and services be defined so that citizens would understand their real value?
 How can citizens validate whether the product information is clear enough or not?
 How can some property owners help to involve other property owners?
 These are the main questions to be answered during the process

 The case has been developed as follows:

 - Disseminating the SmartEnCity project at events where the neighborhood is invited.

 - Contacting the pilot area residents to explain the value offer.

 - Setting up an information office in the neighborhood.